rowanmanning/get-error-http-status/README.md

 const status = getErrorHttpStatus(error); // 404
 ```

-If the `status` or `statusCode` property is a string, it will be parsed as an integer before continuing.
+If the `status` or `statusCode` property is a string, it will be parsed as an number before continuing.

 In any of the following scenarios, the function will return a default status code of `500`: